LAUNCHMongoDB 8.3 is built for the sub-100ms retrieval & zero downtime AI demands. Read blog >

 The development and implementation of an internal search engine is a complex and difficult undertaking.
-It requires a vast amount of dataset and/or website indexing, advanced algorithm development, and multiple types of query processing development, as well as monitoring and analytics to determine the degree of match to the initial user query.
-Required internal skills sets needed to build an internal search engine include backend development, database management, search technologies, API (application programming interface) design, deployment, testing, and security.
+It requires a vast amount of dataset and/or website search engine indexing, the development of advanced algorithms and multiple types of query processing, as well as monitoring and analytics to determine the degree of match to the initial user query.
+Required internal skills sets include backend development, database management, search technologies, API design, deployment, testing, and security.

 This complexity is why more and more companies are looking to implement search APIs rather than an in-house search capabilities solution.
-Read on to learn what a search API is, how search APIs work, and the considerations to keep in mind when choosing a search API.
+Read on to discover what a search API is, the benefits of using one, and the considerations to keep in mind when choosing a search API.

 Table of contents